desaijay315/djaytechdiary/ckgqxmm2g000dyks1fcw0ag1n.md

 ### Conclusion

+If you made it this far congratulation! 🎉
-In this article, we learned how to install Kubernetes on the AWS Ubuntu instance, how we can create the Ansible playbooks, how we can deploy the application on Kubernetes.
+In this article, we learned how to install Kubernetes on the AWS Ubuntu instance, how we can create the Ansible playbooks, how we can deploy the application on Kubernetes🎉

-We can also apply similar learning and deploy Node.js, Angular, React, Vue, and all the Javascript applications in a similar fashion.
+We can also apply similar learning and deploy Node.js, Angular, React, Vue, and all the Javascript applications in a similar fashion🔥

-Until then feel free to explore the world of DevOps.
+Until then feel free to explore the world of DevOps🔥

 Let me know if you face any issues or have any query in the comment section below.

 > _Follow me on_ [_Twitter_](http://www.twitter.com/beingjaydesai) _| Check out my_ [_LinkedIn_](https://www.linkedin.com/in/iamjaydesai/) _| See my_ [_GitHub_](https://github.com/desaijay315)